danielharrell/SumLect2015/Lost_Idea_LA.md

 would seem better understood as a diversity than as a totality, in yet another liberation from content.

-And it has become common in defenses of liberal education to separate its skills from its subjects.
+And this is a second element in defenses of liberal
+education: to separate its skills from its subjects.
 The subjects, if they are specified at all, are specified to give an impression of breadth, as if there were many things one might learn in a liberal education rather than just one.